joelparkerhenderson/architecture-decision-record/README.md

   * The extension is markdown.
 This can be useful for easy formatting.

-## Rules of the ADR road
+## Suggestions for writing good ADRs

 1. Characteristics of a good ADR:

-* Point in Time - The ADR identifies when the AD was made
+  * Point in Time - Identify when the AD was made

-* Rationality - The ADR explains the rationale for making the particular AD
+  * Rationality - Explain the reason for making the particular AD

-* Immutable record - The decisions made in previously published ADR should not be altered
+  * Immutable record - The decisions made in a previously published ADR should not be altered

   * Specificity - Each ADR should be about a single AD

 2. Characteristics of good Context in an ADR:

-* Should explain your organization's situation and business priorities
+  * Explain your organization's situation and business priorities

-* Should include considerations for the social, team and skills makeup of your teams
+  * Include rationale and considerations based on social and skills makeups of your teams

 3. Characteristics of good Consequences in an ADR:

-* Good approach - "We need to start doing X instead of Y"
+  * Right approach - "We need to start doing X instead of Y"

-* Bad appraoch - Don't explain the AD in terms of "Pros" and "Cons" of having made the particular AD
+  * Wrong approach - Do not explain the AD in terms of "Pros" and "Cons" of having made the particular AD

-4. A new ADR may take the place the previous ADR
+4. A new ADR may take the place of a previous ADR

+  * When an AD is made that replaces or invalidates a previous ADR, a new ADR should be created

 ## Organizations and Projects using ADRs